 Policies and approach

-The Group has a variety of employment policies that provide a framework to ensure that it is an employer of choice and that it provides a fair, equitable and conducive working environment free from discrimination and harassment.
+The Group as a variety of employment policies that create a framework to ensure it is an employer of choice and that it provides a fair, equitable and conducive working environment free from discrimination and harassment.
 The Group views its employees as fundamental to its long-term success and strives to provide a working environment in line with this ambition.
 It conducts a variety of communications, training and development programs to achieve this aim and to ensure that employees conduct their activities in line with the Group’s Guiding Principles.
 These include: